 - Return to the previous screen to find “Developer options” ⇒ Open “Developer options” ⇒ Enable “USB debugging”.

 I hope you liked the post.
 If you have any questions regarding this post.
-Feel free to comment and share the post with your friends.
+Feel free to comment and share the post with other developers.